 You can go the other way, set the ISO as low as possible and even close the lens aperture a little, if necessary.
 With these settings, you can capture an impressive picture of long tracks of stars against the backdrop of the surrounding terrain.

-If you wish, you can shoot your own atlas of large and beautiful constellations, which will be a wonderful decoration for your home walls, or an observatory.
+If you wish, you can shoot your atlas of large and beautiful constellations, which will be an excellent decoration for your home walls or an observatory.

-An interesting result can be achieved by introducing some sources of artificial lighting into the frame, for example, the most fashionable astro-gadget in recent years – a green laser pointer.
+An interesting result can be achieved by introducing artificial lighting sources into the frame, for example, the most fashionable Astro-gadget in recent years – a green laser pointer.
 The laser beam leaves a beautiful trace in the Earth’s atmosphere and points to some interesting celestial object.

 Using a telephoto lens, you can photograph a beautiful moonrise, for example.
-Using a lens with a long focal length, you can also include a part of the earth's landscape into the frame, which will make the picture even a little illusory, because the huge size of the moon against the background of terrestrial objects will refute the usual views of the viewer.
+Using a lens with a long focal length, you can also include a part of the Earth’s landscape into the frame, which will make the picture even a little illusory because of the massive size of the moon against the background of terrestrial objects will refute the usual views of the viewer.

 Guided Photography and Photomontage

-It is very attractive that the possibilities of photomontage can be limited only by your own imagination.
-And by showing special ingenuity and imagination, you can make a truly original and unique picture.
-So did two experienced astronomy lovers from the United States, Denis di Cicco and Sean Walker.
-Their amazing photo masterpiece can be seen in the picture below.
+It is beautiful that the possibilities of photomontage can be limited only by your imagination.
+And by showing extraordinary ingenuity and creativity, you can make a truly original and unique picture.
+So did two experienced astronomy lovers from the United States, Denis di Cicco, and Sean Walker.
+Their unique photo masterpiece can be seen in the picture below.